Skip to main content

 How does Buildertrend compare to Projul on price?

-Last updated: February 2026.
+Last updated: April 2026.
 Pricing information sourced from Buildertrend’s website, third-party review sites, and contractor forums.
-Prices may vary based on promotions, contract terms, and negotiations.
+Prices may vary based on quote, volume bracket, contract terms, and negotiations.
 Contact Projul for current pricing.

 Frequently Asked Questions